holidaycheck/tech-blog/_posts/2018-01-01-testing-code-that-isnt-there-yet.md

 1. You might ask why did I hardcode collection name instead of reusing the variable?
    That is because tests are applications as well.
 If I change something in one place, I would also like to know that it has an impact in other place(s) as well.
-In this example if I would change collection to something else, I would like to know that one of my tests have failed.
-Here, in this example, it's not so very important, but there can be cases where passed string will have important meaning and just reusing a declared variable at the top might be not safe enough.
-This is just how I go about writing my tests.
+In this example if I was to change the collection name to something else I would like to see a failing test.
+In this example, it's not so very important, but there can be cases where a passed string will have an important meaning and just reusing a declared variable at the top might be not safe enough.

-1. This test has failed, because `fetchHotelPhotos` calls for collection, and thus client and collection name need to be passed here as well.
+1. This test would fail, because `fetchHotelPhotos` calls for collection, and thus client and collection name need to be passed here as well.

 1. This might look awkward at this moment, but we will get to the point where getting the collection and returning an array with file names are connected.

-Tests pass, but something doesn't seem right.
-If we are to get photos of a particular hotel, we should only pass hotel's ID (or other unique identifier) as a single argument for that function.
+You've probably noticed that something odd right now.
+If we are to get photos of a particular hotel, we should only pass hotel's ID as a single argument for that function.

 Perhaps: